Ceelog/phpdoc-zh/src/book/oci8.md

 This option is of most use with persistent connections.

-When using Oracle Database 12*c*, this value can be overridden and automatically tuned by Oracle's client *oraaccess.xml* file.
+When using Oracle Database 12*c* (or later), this value can be overridden and automatically tuned by Oracle's client *oraaccess.xml* file.
 Refer to Oracle documentation for more detail.

 预定义常量
 ==========